California Healthcare Fraud Defense Attorney

 - Trial-Ready Defense Strategies – While we seek to resolve all cases as quickly as possible, we are fully prepared when it is in a client’s best interests to fight for justice at trial.

 If you would like to speak with our federal healthcare fraud defense team about your investigation in California, we encourage you to contact us 24/7.
-You can call our California healthcare fraud defense attorneys at 888-680-1745 or contact us online.
+You can call our California healthcare fraud defense lawyers at 888-680-1745 or contact us online.
 If a member of our team is not available immediately, we will respond to your inquiry as soon as possible.